cretz/teleworker/initial_design.md

   library environment, we'd make the service and client easier to use with existing gRPC connections.
 * There is no requirement for listing jobs.
 * By request, there will not be many tests.

+## Changelog

+This tracks the changes to this document as discussions were had.

+* Initially this document was a simple bulleted list of functionality with details left to the proto.
+By request, it was expanded to a more prose style.
+* Initially the plan was to keep it simple with a single package for the library that was able to use the proto models and have simple helpers to serve/dial gRPC.
+Based on feedback, the proto will not be used in the library package and another package will be just for gRPC and translation code will be written to translate models in either direction.
+  Also due to the fact that the proto cannot be reused for the library models, I have put more details in this document that explain for the library what the proto documentation explains for the gRPC side.
+* Initially the plan was to have a simple proto representing server config YAML.
+Based on feedback, the config will be handwritten struct instead.
+Originally the code was gonna be a simple serializer from YAML into the proto model.
+Based on feedback, this will now be collections of CLI flags.
+* Initially the plan was to have client authorization be based on OU or CN that would affect whether they could just view jobs or submit them also (i.e. traditional role-based authorization).
+Based on feedback, the goal is actually to isolate entire sets of jobs by the certificate presented (i.e. job set isolation).
+This is why the namespace concept was implemented.
+* Initially the plan was to document at a high level that output would be captured leaving the Go implementation details to the Go code.
+By request, detail about how this will be written in Go has been added to this document.
+* Initially the plan was to document at a high level which resource limits would apply and perform the syscall-level research on how best to implement for the implementation itself where tests reside to confirm how best to implement.
+  By request, more information will be provided upfront about hopefully how best to implement these (while trying to avoid writing upfront code to confirm assumptions).